adam-budiman/Object-Detection-OpenCV/README.md

-# Object-Detection-OpenCV
+Object-Detection-OpenCV
-Project ini merupakan Project Harian testing yang dilakukan untuk mengenali benda-benda sekitar dengan pengujian data olah/latih.
+This project is a daily testing project carried out to recognize surrounding objects with the testing of processed/trained data.

-Library yang dibutuhkan:
+Required libraries:
- 1. opencv-python
+opencv-python

-Text Editor yang digunakan:
+Text Editor used:
- 1. Pycharm 2020.3
+Pycharm 2020.3

-Langkah-langkah:
+Steps:

- 1. Download git project.
+1. Download the git project.
- 2. Masukkan kedalam text editor (bebas).
-Kalo tidak menggunakan Pycharm pastikan sudah ada Python 3.5 keatas dan Library yang dibutuhkan.
+2. Enter it into a text editor (any).
+If not using Pycharm, make sure you have Python 3.5 or higher and the required libraries.
- 3. Pastikan file-file dalam satu folder.
+3. Ensure that the files are in one folder.
- 4. Run Program (Jika menggunakan Eksternal kamera ubah nilainya 1/0 -> yang penting bisa connect ke kamera)
+4. Run the program (if using an external camera, change the value to 1/0 -> as long as it can connect to the camera).
- 5. Silahkan dikembangkan!
+5. Please develop it.